Chenpeel/Notes-of-CS/CS-Xmind-Note/README.md

-# This folder is pulled from others
+# This directory is pulled from others